xxmariobotxx/MarioBot-Code/LuigIO/AI/README.txt

 Use this plugin for OBS:
 https://github.com/obsproject/obs-websocket/releases

 Once installed (re)start OBS go to Tools > Websocket server settings > Show Connect Info.
-Take the password that is shown here, genereate one otherwise, and plug in the password in 'record.py' where it says 'your_password_here'
+Take the password that is shown here, genereate one otherwise, and plug in the password that was generated/created in 'record.py' where it says 'your_password_here'